carbon-language/carbon-lang/llvm/tools/llvm-mca/README.txt

 Most recent Intel and AMD processors implement dedicated LoopBuffer/OpCache in the hardware frontend to speedup the throughput in the presence of tight loops.
 The presence of these buffers complicates the decoding logic, and requires knowledge on the branch predictor too.
-Class 'SchedMachineModel' in tablegen provides a field named 'LoopMicroOpBufferSize' which is used to describe loop buffers.
+Class 'SchedMachineModel' in TableGen provides a field named 'LoopMicroOpBufferSize' which is used to describe loop buffers.
 However, the purpose of that field is to enable loop unrolling of tight loops; essentially, it affects the cost model used by pass loop-unroll.